Ellpeck/WoodpeckerPlugins/nextcloud-upload/README.md

         - "**/*.md"
       dest: Uploads/CoolMarkdownFiles # the destination directory

+      # optional retention settings, useful if old builds should be deleted automatically
+      retentionamount: 7 # amount of children that retentionbase is allowed to have before oldest ones are deleted on upload
+      retentionbase: Uploads # directory that the retentionamount applies to

-      # optional settings
+      # misc optional settings
       basedir: "." # local base directory for files, defaults to .
       chunksize: # chunk size in bytes, defaults to 10485760, or 10 MiB
       quiet: false # whether to reduce output
       tags: # a set of tags to apply to uploaded files, tag is expected to already exist
         - mytag
       flatten: false # whether to flatten directories, causing all files to be placed directly in dest
-      retentionamount: 7 # amount of children that retentionbase is allowed to have before oldest ones are deleted on upload
-      retentionbase: Uploads # directory that the retentionamount applies to
 ```